vuejs/docs/src/guide/typescript/options-api.md

 ## Typing Component Props

-When `defineComponent()` is used, Vue is able to infer the types for the props based on the `props` option, taking additional options such as `required: true` and `default` into account:
+Type inference for props in Options API requires wrapping the component with `defineComponent()`.
+With it, Vue is able to infer the types for the props based on the `props` option, taking additional options such as `required: true` and `default` into account:

 ```ts
 import { defineComponent } from 'vue'